 Remove pins, place the right side of the now quilted top together with the right side of the backing fabric.
 Pin the edges and stitch around the perimeter, leaving a small opening to turn right side out.

-Place on your table and have fun playing dinner time I-Spy!
+Place them on your table and have fun playing dinner time I-Spy!